315+ Telescopes Ranked

 A Mount Well Made

-For visual use, Alt-Az telescopes are favored because of their ease of use and simple directional pointing.
-The Alt-Az type mount also does not require polar alignment, unlike an equatorial mount, and only requires a 2 or 3-star alignment to be able to use the telescope, slew, and track.
+For visual use, I favor Alt-Az over EQ telescopes because of their ease of use and simple directional pointing.
+Also, unlike an EQ mount that requires careful polar alignment, an Alt-Az mount only requires a 2 or 3-star alignment to be able to use the telescope, slew, and track.
+The pointing accuracy of the Evolution mount after the 3-star alignment happens to be excellent as well.

-This is one of the only all-in-one telescope systems to be able to be slewed from wifi WITHOUT an adaptor!
-What this means is that you will have an incredibly easy time being able to connect to the mount without any troubles or messing around with adapters or complicated software.
+This is one of the only all-in-one telescope systems to be able to be slewed from WiFi WITHOUT an adaptor!
+What this means is that I always have an incredibly easy time being able to connect to the mount without any troubles or messing around with adapters or complicated software.

 You can control the mount from any mobile device that has WiFi using Celestron’s app, SkyPortal.
 SkyPortal is based on the awesome SkySafari app, which I highly recommend, and as such, it includes 100,000 targets plus the ability to slew to any point in the sky, while also being tied in with the excellent planetarium software.